-On the basis of the foregoing background, this paper attempts to assess the policy measures undertaken in the past as well as list down some steps for promoting financial inclusion in Nepal.
-After providing a glimpse on the methodology of this descriptive paper, Section III presents a short literature review on financial inclusion.
-This is followed by a brief discussion on how the country is faring in terms of progress in the financial inclusion front together with a review of some financial indicators drawn from different sources.
-Major policies are then reviewed before listing some priorities for promoting financial inclusion.
-The last section concludes.
+On the basis of the foregoing background, this paper attempts to assess the policy measures undertaken in the past as well as propose some steps for promoting financial inclusion in Nepal.
+After providing a short methodology of this policy paper in Section II, a literature review on financial inclusion is briefly presented in Section III.
+This is followed in Section IV by a discussion on how Nepal is faring in terms of progress in the financial inclusion front together with an assessment of some financial indicators drawn from different sources.
+Major policies are then reviewed before putting forward some prescriptions for advancing financial inclusion.
+Section V concludes.